 Start with side lighting or back side lighting until you feel comfortable with working with an artificial light, then tackle backlighting.

-With a bit of practice, you will hone your individual approach and find the best tweaks to your set-ups so that you can consistently make great food photos.
+With a bit of practice, you will hone your individual approach and find the best tweaks to your set-ups so that you can consistently make great photos.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: